raffishquartan/grunt-set-app-mode/README.md

 # grunt-set-app-mode

-> Sets application mode by copying, e.g. config.production.js to config.js
+> Sets application mode on build by copying the build mode specific file (e.g. config.prod.js, config.dev.js) to a destination target (e.g. config.js)

+It is a problem if code for one run mode (dev, staging, prod) runs in another - at the very least, the databases and user credentials can be different.
+One way of avoiding this problem is using run mode-specific configuration files which specify the relevant details.

+This Grunt plugin simplifies deploying these files (the alternative is a mess of copy and clean tasks and a more confusing Gruntfile).
 See `example-gruntfile/Gruntfile.orig.js` and `example-gruntfile/Gruntfile.set-app-mode.js` for an example of how the `grunt-set-app-mode` plugin can simplify a Gruntfile and make its intent clearer.

 ## Getting Started

 This plugin requires Grunt `~0.4.4`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: